MicrosoftDocs/Devices-docs/surface/ethernet-adapters-and-surface-device-deployment.md

 # Ethernet adapters and Surface deployment

-This article provides guidance to perform a network deployment of the latest Surface devices including Surface Pro 3 and later.
+This article describes how to perform a network deployment of the latest Surface devices including Surface Pro 3 and later.

 Network deployment to Surface devices can pose some unique challenges for system administrators.
 Due to the lack of a native wired Ethernet adapter, administrators must provide connectivity through a removable Ethernet adapter.